DaveGamble/cJSON/README.md

 #### Character Encoding

-cJSON only supports UTF-8 encoded input and will always produce UTF-8 as output (If the input contained invalid UTF-8, it will most likely propagate it through to the output, thereby making the output non-valid UTF-8).
+cJSON only supports UTF-8 encoded input.
+In most cases it doesn't reject invalid UTF-8 as input though, it just propagates it through as is.
+As long as the input doesn't contain invalid UTF-8, the output will always be valid UTF-8.

 #### C Standard

 cJSON is written in ANSI C (or C89, C90).
 If your compiler or C library doesn't follow this standard, correct behavior is not guaranteed.

-NOTE: ANSI C is not C++ therefore it shouldn't be compiled by a C++ compiler.
+NOTE: ANSI C is not C++ therefore it shouldn't be compiled with a C++ compiler.
 You can compile it with a C compiler and link it with your C++ code however.
 Although compiling with a C++ compiler might work, correct behavior is not guaranteed.

 #### Floating Point Numbers

-cJSON does not officially support any `double` implementations other than IEE754 double precision floating point numbers.
+cJSON does not officially support any `double` implementations other than IEEE754 double precision floating point numbers.
 It might still work with other implementations but bugs with these will be considered invalid.

 The maximum length of a floating point literal that cJSON supports is currently 63 characters.